smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 Local temporary tables and global temporary tables are two types of temporary tables in SQL.
 The main difference between them is their scope and visibility.

 *  You can use a single octothorpe (#) for a local temporary table and two octothorpes (##) for a global temporary table.
-*  Local temporary tables are only visible to the user who created them and are automatically dropped when the user's session ends.
+*  Local temporary tables are visible only within the session that created them, including nested stored procedures executed by that session.
+They are automatically dropped when their scope ends.
 *  Global temporary tables are available to every user's session.
 *  You can place the same constraints, except for `FOREIGN KEY` constraints, on a temp table as you can on a permanent table.
 *  Indexing is allowed on temporary tables.